 Vitamin E also fights the effects of free radicals, aiding in keeping skin smooth and fighting fine lines and wrinkles.
 This vitamin is more commonly used as a topical treatment, but you can also get it in your diet through leafy vegetables, eggs and nuts [source: WebMD: Vitamin E].

-For more information on keeping your lips as healthy as possible, check out the links on the next page.
+For more information on keeping your lips as healthy as possible, check out the links below.